Skip to content

 • index.ts

-Enable network access in the extension TOML:
+Enable direct network access in the extension TOML:

 [extensions.capabilities]